nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Enquiry Analytics for FY23/README.md

 6. [Conclusion](#conclusion)

 ## Background and Assumptions
 An enquiry is generated when a customer requires a product for his/her construction site.
 The customer is assigned a salesperson, and factors like product requirements, site location, delivery date and customer budget are discussed.
 It is the first step in the business transaction.
-The calculations and logic involved behind creating the enquiries in this analysis have been dealt with in detail in the folder named "Data Modelling".
+The calculations and logic involved behind creating the enquiries in this analysis have been dealt with in detail in the folder named [Data Modelling](../Data%20Modelling).

 Some context and assumptions behind this report are as follows:
 1. The analysis pertains to the Chennai region (Chennai city and surrounding urban agglomeration) for the period of April 1, 2022 to March 31, 2023
-2. Products under 4 categories are dealt with namely Cement, AAC Blocks, Steel and Concrete
+2. Products under 4 categories are dealt with namely Cement, AAC Blocks, Steel and Concrete.
-3. A total of 500 customers have generated 5,944 enquiries in the period under consideration
+3. A total of 500 customers have generated 5,944 enquiries in the period under consideration.
-4. The customers are handled by 10 salespersons
+4. The customers are handled by 10 salespersons.
-5. Each enquiry is assumed to correspond to one product
+5. Each enquiry is assumed to correspond to one product.
-6. Sundays, holidays and days affected by Cyclone have been assumed to have zero enquiries
+6. Zero enquiries have been assumed for Sundays, holidays and on the days affected by a Cyclone.
-7. Postal Pincode has been taken as the proxy for the location of the construction site for which the enquiry is being generated, and need not be identical to the actual address of the customer
+7. Postal Pincode has been taken as the proxy for the location of the construction site for which the enquiry is being generated, and need not be identical to the actual address of the customer.
 8. Minimal AI assistance has been used in this project, particularly for the following:
    * Mockarooo to generate customer names
-   * ChatGPT to check for mathematical errors and inconsistencies, and assist in handling Excel formulae and DAX queries.
-The DAX queries have been uploaded in this folder.
+   * ChatGPT to check for mathematical errors and inconsistencies, and assist in handling Excel formulae and DAX measures.
+The DAX measures have been uploaded in this folder.

 ## Enquiry Analytics
-The file named "Enquiries Analytics for FY23.pbix" contains an interactive PowerBI dashboard to analyse the enquiries received on FY23.
-The interactive dashboard cannot be embedded here thanks to Microsoft's rigid account policies.
+The file named "Enquiries Analytics for FY23.pbix" contains an interactive Power BI dashboard to analyse the enquiries received on FY23.
+The interactive Power BI report cannot be embedded here due to Microsoft's work account policies, and thus the relevant screenshots have been posted here.

 ### Relationship Model
 The star schema is as follows: